t10ko/hooking-api/README.md

 ### Natives.hook( ...path, [options], generator, [...gen_args] );

 Loads and hooks given functions.
 **Path** is the list of functions that needs to be hooked.
 Every item is a string path to it's function like **'Array.prototype.slice'**.

+Also i've added a support for getter/setter functions too!!.
+To point to a getter of some property, you need to write **'HTMLElement.prototype.onclick > get'**.
+Or **'... > set'** to point to a setter function.

 You can give **options** to control original functions loading, There are this available options to pass.
 1. *bindToParent*.
 This is used to [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) loaded functions to its parents.
 2. *from*.
 If you need to load multiple functions from the same place, use this.
 For example if you need to load **addEventListener**, **removeEventListener**, **dispatchEvent** functions from **EventTarget.prototype**, you can pass 'EventTarget.prototype' to from arg.
+3. *ignoreHookeds*.
+Pass *false*, if you want to hook methods even if they'r already hooked.
+By default it's true.
+4. *rehook*.
+Works only with *ignoreHookeds* flag set to false.
+Pass *false*, if you need to hook already hooked methods.
+By default it's true, which means that **hook** call will rewrite all your pervious hooks.

 **Generator** is the hooker function, which overrides wanted functions based on original one, *it's not an optional argument*.
 Generator arguments(**gen_args**) are additional arguments to pass to generator function.